HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Who conducted the study:

-The senior author of the paper is Alexander Fiks, MD, MSCE, director of the Center for Pediatric Clinical Effectiveness at CHOP and professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine.
+The senior author of the paper is Alexander Fiks, MD, MSCE, director of the Clinical Futures, a CHOP Research Institute Center of Emphasis and professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine.
 Other researchers from CHOP involved in the study include Robert Grundmeier, MD, director of clinical informatics in the Department of Biomedical and Health Informatics at CHOP; Mary Kate Kelly, MPH, clinical research coordinator at CHOP; and Chloe Hannan, MS, clinical research coordinator at CHOP.
 The first author was Peter Szilagyi, MD, MPH, of UCLA, and the project was a collaboration with the Pediatric Research in Office Settings (PROS) Network of the American Academy of Pediatrics, which Dr. Fiks leads.

 How they did it:

 The researchers conducted a longitudinal cluster randomized trial in which 48 primary care pediatric practices in 19 states throughout the U.S. were allocated to communication training vs. standard of care.
 Clinicians in the intervention practices underwent three sequential online educational modules that were developed to help physicians communicate with parents about the HPV vaccine.
 The physicians in the intervention practices also received weekly text messages to reinforce learning.
 The researchers evaluated missed opportunities for HPV vaccination at well-child care visits and at acute care and chronic care visits.